The charging time on the Tesla Supercharger depends on various factors. First these are:

-- When a vehicle starts charging as the second in the pair, it receives the “rest” of the charging power left over from the first vehicle already charging.
-However, it is always at least 30 kW.
-As soon as the battery of the Tesla who has begun charging first slowly becomes full, its charging power is reduced.
-The second vehicle then increases its power continuously, if its state of charge allows it.
+- If one vehicle starts charging as the second in the pair, the maximum power is distributed equally between the two vehicles, provided that the conditions (battery temperature, etc.) allow them to charge at least as fast.
+As soon as the battery of one vehicle becomes full, its charging capacity is reduced to protect the battery cells.
+The second vehicle then increases its power continuously, provided its battery allows it.

 On the Tesla website this is also described as follows:

 How can I maximize power and reduce charging time at a Tesla Supercharger?

 Each charge post is labeled with a number and letter, either A or B (e.g. 1A, 1B, 2A, 2B).
 When possible, select a charge post with a unique number that is not currently connected to a vehicle.
 When a unique number isn’t available, the Supercharger cabinet has technology to share available power between charge posts A and B. To maximize power, park at a Supercharger shared with a car that is nearly done charging.
 For Superchargers in urban areas, there is no need to consider these suggestions, as those sites do not share available power; each car has dedicated power available.

 On Supercharger V3 stations, this limitation with the shared charging rectifier does not exist.
 Both chargers of a pair can provide full speed simultaneously.
 V3 Superchargers can also provide 250 kW.